plone/documentation/docs/developer-guide/create-control-panel.md

   </object>
 ```

+## Load your control panel

-After you perform the above steps for the manual process, you must restart the Plone site.
+After performing the above steps, you must restart the Plone site.
 To stop a running Plone instance, press {kbd}`ctrl-c` in the terminal where Plone is running.
-To start it again, use the appropriate command based on your installation method:
+To start it again, use the appropriate command based on your installation method.

 `````{tab-set}